-VMWare Fusion 5.0 review
+VMWare Fusion 5.0 full review

 Fusion isn’t quite as popular with Mac users as Parallels Desktop, perhaps because VMWare tends to focus more on the corporate and enterprise markets where Macs are still relatively rare.